-Background: Fractures of restorations in the mouth are inevitable.
-When this happens, the clinician should be able to repair them in a simple and reliable way.
-Purpose: To measure adhesion on a composite for Cad/Cam when it has been sandblasted or acid etched.
-Methods: 50 Brava Block sheets were divided into 5 groups of n=10; and aged at 5000 thermal cycles.
-100 resin cylinders of 3 mm diameter were cemented to the sheets.
-The groups: aluminum oxide (AL10) and aluminum oxide with silane (ALS 10) were sandblasted and the hydrofluoric acid (HF10) and hydrofluoric acid with silane (HFS10) groups were etched.
-The AHS group (aluminum oxide plus hydrofluoric acid with silane) was sandblasted, and acid etched.
+Background: Fractures of oral restorations are inevitable.
+When they occur, the clinician should be able to repair them in a simple and reliable manner.
+Purpose: To measure the bond strength (BS) of a CAD/CAM composite when it has been sandblasted or acid-etched.
+Methods: 50 Brava Block veneers were divided into 5 groups of n=10 and aged at 5000 thermal cycles.
+100 resin cylinders of 3 mm diameter were cemented to the veneers.
+The groups, aluminum oxide (AL10) and aluminum oxide with silane (ALS 10), were sandblasted.
+The groups, hydrofluoric acid (HF10) and hydrofluoric acid with silane (HFS10) were etched.
+The group, aluminum oxide plus hydrofluoric acid with silane (AHS) was sandblasted and acid-etched.
 The cylinders were cemented with resin cement.
-All groups were sheared in a universal testing machine.
-Adhesion failures were analyzed under a 40X microscope.
-All the statistics were worked with an $\alpha=0.05$ .
-Results: The groups had similar adhesion strengths.
-As they aged, their values decreased to 11.15 and 8.15 MPa, on average.
-The failures were: Adhesives 12 %; Cohesive 68 % and mixed 20 %, higher cohesive and mixed prevalence in sandblasted groups with ruptures of 80-90 %.
-Conclusions: Both treatments produce similar FA between a Cad/Cam composite and a resinous cement.
+All groups were sheared on a universal testing machine.
+Bond failures were analyzed with a light microscope at 40X (p = 0.05).
+Results: The groups had similar bond strengths.
+When aged, their

+DOI : https://doi.org/10.11144/Javeriana.uo42.frcc Submission Date: 16 January 2023 Acceptance Date: 9 May 2023 Publication Date: 19 December 2023 values decreased to 11.15 and 8.15 MPa on average.
+The failures were adhesive (12%), cohesive (68%), and mixed (20%).
+A higher frequency of cohesive and mixed failures was observed in the sandblasted groups with 80-90 % fractures.
+Conclusions: Both treatments produced similar FA between a Cad/Cam composite and a resin cement.
 However, the sandblasted groups suffered a higher percentage of material fractures.